Nondisclosure agreements, often referred to as NDAs, have become>Why organizations use NDAs

 "The company typically benefits [the most,]" from an NDA says Harkins.
 "They are protecting themselves from having sensitive or confidential material shared outside of the organization."

 "I don't know how necessary NDAs really are.
 I think they just can make a company or organization feel safer," says Mosley.
 "But when it comes to a legal document I think it's most regular people are at a disadvantage.
-We live in an age where you're presented with Terms and Conditions every time you do anything — and nobody is those."
+We live in an age where you're presented with Terms and Conditions every time you do anything — and nobody is reading those."